-Well, big deal, you say.
-Except that it’s radical for me to fold three parts of my life and work together in one package.
-You see until now, every hint of a new project or group or role demanded that I set up another website, write another book, open another social media account, until my brain was a mile of open tabs flapping in the wind.
+In the early days of the web, every new project or role demanded that I set up another website, write another book, open another social media account—until my brain was a hundred open tabs flapping in the wind.

 Do you know about New Zealand’s marvellous divaricating shrubs?
-Instead of growing as a trunk and branches and sub-branches and twigs, they grow by a process of endless splitting.
-There’s no hierarchy, just a mass of twiglets all of equal size, crocheting themselves together into a dense anarchic ball.
-The evolutionary justification was that this growth pattern prevented bushes from being eaten by moa and other ancient ground-dwelling birds.
+Instead of growing branches from a trunk they grow by endless splitting.
+There’s no hierarchy, just a mass of twiglets crocheting themselves together into a dense anarchic ball.
+(The evolutionary justification was that this prevented bushes from being eaten by moa.)

-The dilettante muehlenbeckia close up appears to be in a dither of indecision… but stand back and you’ll see it holistically as a strong structure with a striking, colourful texture.
-Fortunately at this stage of life I’m finding connections, connections, connections everywhere I look.
-I’ll never be a Norfolk pine, so I’ll aim to be a mature muehlenbeckia astonii.
+The muehlenbeckia bush close up appears to be in a dither of indecision… but stand back and you’ll see a strong structure with a striking texture.
+It’s built on connections, like a blog.